lneuhaus/pyrpl/docs/source/index.rst

 Old documentation sections
 **********************************************************

 The old documentation is obsolete and will soon be deleted.
-Please refer to the more recent documentation in in :ref:`manual`.
+Please refer to the more recent documentation in the :ref:`manual` section.

 * :doc:`gallery/index`
 * :doc:`user_guide/index`